 Karl: For us, it is almost an approval.
-It showed us that we are doing the right thing by providing LGBTQ+ travelers with the information where they can safely spend their best time of the year.
+It showed us that we are doing the right thing by providing LGBTQ+ travelers with information where they can safely spend their best time of the year.

 Daan: It is great to see that what we do is interesting enough for a bigger audience.
-Of course, we know that people like what we do, otherwise we wouldn’t have all our followers, but receiving such feedback from a large company is a whole different level.
+Of course, we know that people like what we do, otherwise we wouldn’t have all our followers, but receiving such feedback from a large company is a different level.
 And for us, it came exactly at the right moment, when we needed it because 2020 has been very difficult and all our trips got canceled.

 In which way is it important for the LGBT community?

 Karl: It is good to see that also a smaller audience can be important and that even a niche topic can have such a large impact on people.
-Because it is crucial to inform LGBTQ+ travelers about the situation in certain countries to keep them safe and the fact that this has been noticed and rewarded is very important.
+Because it is crucial to inform LGBTQ+ travelers about the situation in certain countries to keep them safe and the fact that this has been noticed and rewarded is significant.
 And hopefully, this is just the beginning.

-Daan: Lonely Planet has always had certain paragraphs with information for LGBTQ+ travelers but an award is of course a lot bigger.
+Daan: Lonely Planet has always had certain paragraphs with information for LGBTQ+ travelers, but an award is of course a lot bigger.
 It is important for all kinds of minorities that a big company like Lonely Planet sees, hears, and supports them.
 That is for sure a step in the right direction.

 The annual updated ranking of Spartacus’ Gay Travel Index for 2020 informs travelers about the situation of lesbians, gays, bisexuals, and transgender people in 202 countries and regions around the world.
 Which countries are gay-friendly?
 Where do LGBTQ+ travelers have to be extra careful?